 The Quadtree itself is added as part of Gaphas' View.
 The view is aware of item's bounding boxes as it is responsible for user interaction.
-The Quadtree is set to the size of the window.
-As a result items which are part of the diagram, may be placed outside the window and thus will not be added to the quadtree.
-Item's that are partly in- and partly outside the window will be clipped.
+The Quadtree size is defined by its contents.

-1.8.1 Interface
+8.1 Interface

 The Quadtree interface is simple and tailored towards the use cases of gaphas.